formats back

 He confronted unprecedented threats

 Knowing what we know today, it is fair to question the invasion of Iraq in 2003.
 But it was done in good faith, over legitimate concerns that Iraq was developing a weapons of mass destruction program.
-Far from being invented by the administration, this fear was shared not only by the US intelligence community but also by France, Russia, China, Israel and the UK.
+Far from being invented by the Bush administration, this fear was shared by the US intelligence community as well as by France, Russia, China, Israel and the UK.

 It is impossible to predict what would have happened had Saddam Hussein been left in power.
-However, in light of his history – his genocide against the Kurds in the Al-Anfal campaign and his brutality towards political opponents, for instance – it is clear that he would have continued to repress and murder his own people.
-Many, however, cling to the fantasy that he would have caused little trouble for the rest of the world.
-This is unlikely.
-After launching a war against Iran that took a million lives, invading neighboring Kuwait, and disregarding countless UN resolutions in his 24 years in power, he probably wouldn’t have turned into a protector of the status quo.
+However, in light of his history – his genocide against the Kurds in the Al-Anfal campaign and his brutality towards political opponents, for instance – it is clear that he would have continued to repress and murder his own people while continuing to wreak regional havoc and disregard the UN.

 He was a hero in the fight against AIDS

 Much of Bush’s legacy may seem controversial, but one often-overlooked aspect that “deserves nothing but gratitude and praise,” in the words of one Bush critic, is his fight against AIDS in Africa.
 In 2003, Bush announced the President’s Emergency Plan for AIDS Relief.
-The plan, launched with an initial $15 billion over five years, provided life-saving drugs to more than two million Africans by the time Bush left office.
-The program has won bipartisan support, along with the approval of liberal celebrities like Matt Damon and Bono.
+The plan launched with an initial $15 billion over five years, way above any existing US commitments, and provided life-saving drugs to more than two million Africans by the time Bush left office.
+Since then, this Bush initiative has spent more $100 billion in its aim, which has saved 25 million people in 50 countries.
+It has also won bipartisan support, along with the approval of liberal celebrities like Matt Damon and Bono.

 Wrong on foreign and domestic policy